dekonvoluted/libspe/demo/README.md

 > You should have received a copy of the GNU General Public License
 > along with libSPE.
 If not, see <http://www.gnu.org/licenses/>.

-This is a simple demonstration of libspe to get you started.
+This is a simple demonstration of libSPE to get you started.
-We will read data and metadata from a sample SPE file and output it.
+We will read data and metadata from some sample SPE files and output them.

 # Files

+The demo directory should come with two SPE files.
+The first is a long exposure image of a flame.
+The second is a series of 500 spectra binned over the entire chip.

     demo/
     |- demo.cpp
     |- CMakeLists.txt
     |- image.spe
+    |- spectrum.spe

 # Usage